Charleston area Dentist answers, why are primary teeth so important?

 Setting the foundation for good oral health habits starts early in life.
 Parents are encouraged to bring their children to the dentist before their first birthday, and continue to bring them back for recall visits at least twice a year.
 Maintaining a positive connection with the dentist and the dental environment is the best way to reduce apprehension about dental care.
 Children who see their dentist regularly are much less likely to develop fears of dental visits.

-Dr. Andrew Greenberg and the team of Mouth Carolina Dentistry welcome patients of all ages to the practice and encourage parents to bring their children in for regular appointments.Back to Dental Library Page
+Dr. Andrew Greenberg and the team of Mouth Carolina Dentistry, PA welcome patients of all ages to the practice and encourage parents to bring their children in for regular appointments.Back to Dental Library Page

 Mouth Carolina Dentistry, PA - Dr. Andrew Greenberg

 Dr. Andrew Greenberg completed his Bachelor’s Degree in New Orleans, Louisiana at Tulane University.
 He graduated from the Medical University of South Carolina College of Dental Medicine in 2009, where he portrayed excellent academic performance.
 He exercises his academic brilliance to the benefit of his patients every day.
 He grew up in a family with a dental background and showed interest in the field since his early days.